fernandodsales/fernandodsales/README.md

 👋 Hi, I’m @fernandodsales

-- Aspiring business data analyst who is currently studying a Master of Science in Big Data Analytics for Business
+- Aspiring business data scientist who is currently studying a Master of Science in Big Data Analytics for Business

 - Business management background and 2-year experience in finance within the entertainment industry